2010–11 Real Sociedad season

-The 2010–11 season is Real Sociedad's 65th season in La Liga.
+The 2010–11 season was Real Sociedad's 65th season in La Liga.
 After spending 3 seasons in the second tier of Spanish football the Basque club obtained promotion by topping the table in 2010.

 This article shows player statistics and all matches (official and friendly) that the club played during the 2010–11 season.

 Season summary

 In the 2010–11 season, Real Sociedad played in the top division of Spanish football for the first time since being relegated in 2007.
 Some additions were made to the squad that had obtained promotion.
 Among them Joseba Llorente stood out, having cost €2.5 million.

 The season started with a home victory against Villarreal.
 During the first half of the season, the club got an unexpectedly high point tally.
 Relegation looked extremely unlikely and optimism reigned.
 Later in the season, the shortcomings in Lasarte's approach became clear and the club was in free fall.
 On the last match day Real Sociedad avoided relegation and Deportivo de La Coruña were relegated instead.

 At the end of the season, Lasarte was dismissed on the grounds that he did not give enough of a chance to academy players and that his style of play was rudimentary and unattractive.